Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from the misuse of Spring Expression Language (SpEL) within application routes in Spring Cloud Gateway Server Webflux.
-The flaw has received a CVSS v3.1 base score of 7.5 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N. It is classified as CWE-917 (Improper Neutralization of Special Elements used in an Expression Language Statement).
-The vulnerability specifically affects applications using Spring Cloud Gateway Server Webflux, while Spring Cloud Gateway Server WebMVC is not affected (NVD, Security Online).
+The vulnerability exists in Spring Cloud Gateway Server Webflux (Spring Cloud Gateway Server WebMVC is not affected) and is related to the misuse of Spring Expression Language (SpEL) within application routes.
+The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N, indicating network accessibility with no privileges required (NVD).
+The vulnerability is classified as CWE-917 (Improper Neutralization of Special Elements used in an Expression Language Statement).

-When exploited, this vulnerability allows attackers to read environment variables, system properties, and other sensitive data from the application's runtime environment.
-This could potentially lead to the exposure of authentication tokens, API keys, or database credentials (Security Online).
+When successfully exploited, this vulnerability allows attackers to read sensitive information including environment variables, system properties, authentication tokens, API keys, and database credentials from the application's runtime environment (Security Online).

-Spring has released fixed versions including 4.3.2 (OSS), 4.2.6 (OSS), 4.1.12 (Commercial), and 3.1.12 (Commercial).
-For users unable to upgrade immediately, the recommended workaround is to remove 'gateway' from the management.endpoints.web.exposure.include property or secure the actuator endpoints (Security Online).
+Spring has released patched versions: 4.3.2 (OSS), 4.2.6 (OSS), 4.1.12 (Commercial), and 3.1.12 (Commercial).
+For users unable to upgrade immediately, a temporary mitigation involves removing 'gateway' from the management.endpoints.web.exposure.include property or securing the actuator endpoints (Security Online).

 Source: This report was generated using AI